SCIInstitute/UncertainSCI/docs/dev_docs/HowToTutorial.md

         - [Section](#section)
             - [Subsection](#section)
 ```
-A mini table of contents can be added to the begining of each section.
+A mini table of contents can be added to the beginning of each section.
 The one for this section looks like this:
 ```
 **Scope: [Overview of Files Needed for a Tutorial](#overview-of-files-needed-for-a-tutorial)  - [Markdown file](#markdown-file) - [Added Figures](#added-figures) - [Additional Files](#additional-files) - [Linking to New Tutorial](#linking-to-new-tutorial)
 ```